 Chevron has supported Inner City Advisors (ICA) for nearly a decade.
-ICA, with the help of Chevron's support, expands the creation of good jobs for people with high barriers to employment by supporting entrepreneurs and small businesses to grow their operations.
+ICA, with the help of Chevron's support, expands the creation of good jobs for people with high barriers to employment by supporting entrepreneurs and small businesses in growing their operations.

-The Appalachia Partnership Initiative is a $20 million effort designed to address education and workforce development in 27 counties across southwest Pennsylvania, northern West Virginia and eastern Ohio.
+The Appalachia Partnership Initiative is a $20 million effort designed to address education and workforce development in 27 counties across southwestern Pennsylvania, northern West Virginia and eastern Ohio.

-In coordination with founding partners, the Allegheny Conference on Community Development, the Claude Worthington Benedum Foundation and RAND Corporation, the initiative is part of a long-term regional commitment to improve science, technology, engineering and math (STEM) education and further develop a highly-skilled workforce for the energy and manufacturing industries.
+In coordination with founding partners, the Allegheny Conference on Community Development, the Claude Worthington Benedum Foundation and RAND Corporation, the initiative is part of a long-term regional commitment to improve science, technology, engineering and math education and further develop a highly skilled workforce for the energy and manufacturing industries.

-In 2010, Chevron launched the Niger Delta Partnership Initiative (NDPI) Foundation, which was established to help increase income, employment and equitable economic growth in Nigeria by building public-private partnerships.
-The foundation has launched three pilot projects to create jobs and increase income for Niger Delta residents within the aquaculture, cassava and palm oil agricultural sectors.
+In 2010, Chevron launched the Niger Delta Partnership Initiative Foundation (NDPI), which was established to help increase income, employment and equitable economic growth in Nigeria by building public-private partnerships.
+The NDPI has launched three pilot projects to create jobs and increase income for Niger Delta residents within the aquaculture, cassava and palm oil agricultural sectors.
 Programs emphasize coordination among farmers, producers, government agencies and banks.
-The foundation is using demonstration ponds located near the initiative’s Economic Development Center in Warri to train fish farmers to improve their yields.
+The foundation is using demonstration ponds located near the NDPI's Economic Development Center in Warri to train fish farmers to improve their yields.

-To date, NDPI has trained more than 5,500 people, including 400 local business owners and employees, created more than 600 jobs and established 172 partnerships.
-Ten thousand people have benefited directly from NDPI.
+To date, the NDPI has trained more than 10,633 people, including 48 local business owners and employees, created more than 538 jobs and established 80 partnerships.
+Nearly 11,000 people have benefited directly from the NDPI.

 Our initial success has encouraged other prominent international organizations to get involved, generating an additional $50 million in funding.
-And, in 2014, Chevron committed an additional $40 million to NDPI over the next five years, bringing the total resources generated by the initiative to $140 million.
+And in 2014, Chevron committed an additional $40 million to the NDPI over the next five years, bringing the total resources generated by the foundation to $140 million.

 For more than 10 years, Chevron has partnered with Pact in Myanmar to improve the health of more than 500,000 people.
 Through the Sustainable Health and Empowerment (SHINE) program, Pact and Chevron have reached more than 169,000 people in 245 villages with integrated health and livelihood support.

-In May 2014, Chevron/UNOCAL Myanmar signed a Public-Private Partnership agreement with the United States Agency for International Development (USAID) and Pact Myanmar to launch phase two of the SHINE program.
-This $3 million, three-year project is focused on women's economic empowerment through the establishment of Village Health and Development Funds, which will focus on maternal, newborn and child health, tuberculosis, water and sanitation, and financial empowerment of women in target communities.
+In May 2014, Chevron/UNOCAL Myanmar signed a Public-Private Partnership agreement with the U.S. Agency for International Development and Pact Myanmar to launch phase two of the SHINE program.
+This $3 million, three-year project is focused on women's economic empowerment through establishing Village Health and Development Funds, which will focus on maternal, newborn and child health, tuberculosis, water and sanitation, and financial empowerment of women in target communities.